cranchange/cran_change.org/letter.md

 To continue providing this great service this letter seeks to draw attention to deficiencies in empathy and fairness that are impacting the R community.

-Yet in the spirit of empathy for the experiences of CRAN's users, and in fairness to the future R community that we, the undersigned R community members, find ourselves with no other reasonable alternative than to unify our voices in protest against actions that are damaging the R package ecosystem.
+Yet in the spirit of empathy for the experiences of CRAN's users, and in fairness to the future R community that we, the undersigned R community members, find ourselves with no other reasonable alternative than to unify our voices in a call to reform CRAN practices that are damaging the R package ecosystem.

 A pattern of increasingly inconsistent and heavy-handed behaviour by CRAN administrators has shaken our trust that our community's central package archive is being managed sustainably.